hopeshigh/ruby_grpc_playground/02_using_json/README.md

-# Slightly More Complex
+# Using JSON

 ## Concept

-To demonstrate a slightly more complex example using gRPC.
+To demonstrate how to define and create a Message using a JSON blob.

-Service definitions can be found in [./protos/slightly_more_complex.proto](./protos/slightly_more_complex.proto)
+Service definitions can be found in [./protos/using_json.proto](./protos/using_json.proto)

 ## Instructions